august0815/SlocVala/README.md

 Now with cmake as build system see INSTALL, to fit in elementary

 please do not install yet

 git as version controll

+TEST
+====
+In this directory are some results of sloccount,tally and SlocVala ,the result´s are near sloccount, tally uses other rules to generate LLOC.

 many TODO´s